percona/percona-xtrabackup/docs/test-run.rst

 Running all tests within a suite
 --------------------------------
-Many of the tests supplied with Drizzle are organized into suites.
+Many of the tests supplied with MySQL-based servers are organized into suites.

 The tests within drizzle/tests/t are considered the 'main' suite.
 Other suites are located in either drizzle/tests/suite or within the various